View this video in YouTube with timestamps for easier navigation. If you prefer to read how to do this, please continue with the article below.

-When ready, click or touch the green Rack Invoices button on the upper right portion of the screen.
+When ready, click the green Rack Invoices button on the upper right portion of the screen.

 When the invoices are Racked you will receive a success confirmation on the bottom left of the screen.
 Also, the calendar will update to reflect the change.
 In this case, we now see that for 04/30 we have 1 invoice in the green column, meaning it is racked and ready to be picked up/delivered.
 This allows the racking team to know how much work is completed and pending each day.
 If configured, the following may also happen when an order is racked:

 - An SMS message is sent notifying the customer that their clothing is racked and ready for pickup.
 This will only occur if the entire order is racked.
 For example, we used invoice 470-1, there is also a 470-2.
 The customer will only receive a notification when all the invoices under ticket 470 are racked.
 So, both 470-1 and 470-2 must be racked in any sequence for the SMS to be sent to the client.

 - An email message is sent notifying the customer that their clothing is racked and ready for pickup.
 Just like with the SMS, this will only occur when all invoices under a ticket are racked.

 - Email and/or SMS Rack notifications will only be sent once by default.
 This means that if you re-rack an item that had already been racked, the notification will not be sent again.